gisaia/ARLAS-persistence/docs/arlas-persistence-server-overview.md

 # ARLAS Persistence API Overview

 ## IMPORTANT

--
-- Two types of storage are available in this server:
+Three types of storage are available in this server:
+  - File system storage
   - All SQL SGBD compliant with hibernate, we use a non configurable unique table [`user_data`](../docker/docker-files/pgCreateTable.sql) in a dedicated configurable database.
   ARLAS Persistence WILL NOT CREATE the table for you, think to create table before running the server.
   - Google Cloud Firestore : think to set GOOGLE_APPLICATION_CREDENTIALS as environement variable.
-- The key used to retrieve data in the database is passed by a header.
-This custom header is configurable with the key `key_header`.
-If this header is not present on the request the server will always return Error 500.
-Think to check if the `key_header` is present in `arlas_cors.allowed_headers`configuration key.

 The ARLAS Persistence offers 3 APIs: